gatsbyjs/gatsby/docs/docs/reference/release-notes/v3.0/index.md

 Key highlights of this release:

-- [Incremental Builds in OSS](#incremental-builds-in-oss) - regenerate HTML only when necessary; faster re-builds
+- [Incremental Builds in OSS](#incremental-builds-in-oss) - regenerate HTML only when necessary, leading to faster builds
 - [Fast Refresh](#fast-refresh) - new hot-reloading engine, error recovery, better DX
 - [gatsby-plugin-image@1.0.0](#gatsby-plugin-image100)
 - [gatsby-source-wordpress@5.0.0](#gatsby-source-wordpress500) - brand-new, significantly improved integration with WordPress